aneki.com Home Richest Most Populated Largest Most Expensive Poorest More Lists...

 Telephone system:

-general assessment: open-wire and microwave radio relay system; adequate for government use
+general assessment: adequate for government use

 international: country code - 251; open-wire to Sudan and Djibouti; microwave radio relay to Kenya and Djibouti; satellite earth stations - 3 Intelsat (1 Atlantic Ocean and 2 Pacific Ocean)